 Curry paste is the wet version of curry powder, and you can probably find it in small jars at your regular supermarket in the international foods aisle.
 Because it is wet, it keeps the flavor of the spices nice and robust.

-For this recipe, you’re looking to pick up red curry paste—Mae Ploy is a brand that a lot of folks like, but we don’t have it at our stores around here, so I usually just use Thai Kitchen, which is easier to track down (although less potent).
+For this recipe, you’re looking to pick up Thai red curry paste—Mae Ploy is a brand that a lot of folks like, but we don’t have it at our stores around here, so I usually just use Thai Kitchen, which is easier to track down (although less potent).
 It’s important to note that the Mae Ploy brand contains shrimp, so if you’re a herbivore, stick to the Thai Kitchen brand, which is 100% vegan.
-If you’d like, you can also make your own curry paste at home—here’s a great how-to from The Wanderlust Kitchen.
+If you’d like, you can also make your own curry paste at home—here’s a great how-to from Hot Thai Kitchen.

 The intensity of curry paste does vary widely from brand-to-brand, so if you’re using it for the first time, I recommend starting out small and adding more paste to the curry after taste-testing.